-If the chip is triggered into reset state (by writing a value of 0x01 to Register 0xFE), the 5 static bits of the IC address will be reset to 0b11010 regardless of Register 0x2A state.
+If the chip is triggered into reset state (by writing a value of 0x01 to Register 0xFE), the 5 default static bits of the IC address will be used regardless of Register 0x2A state.
 To exit reset state, a value of 0x00 should be written into the Register 0xFE.
-In this case, the IC address will be set by the above 5 MSB bits and the 2 LSB bits controlled by A1 and A0.
-If these pins are floating, the address 0x69 should be used as the address of the device.
+In this case, the IC address will be set by the 5 default MSB bits and the 2 LSB bits controlled by A1 and A0.
+If these pins are floating, the default slave address 0x69 should be used as the address of the device.